-- 54. As identified from landings and effort data (Section 13.1.6.5.2), in addition to activity by local smaller vessels, the study area, particularly rectangle 33F2 (where the offshore section of the offshore cable corridor and the East Anglia ONE North windfarm site are located), supports beam trawling activity by over-15m vessels, the majority of which are understood to be Anglo-Dutch vessels. - 55.
+- 52. As identified from landings and effort data (section 13.1.6.5.2), in addition to activity by local smaller vessels, the study area, particularly rectangle 33F2 (where the offshore section of the offshore cable corridor and the East Anglia TWO windfarm site are located), supports beam trawling activity by over-15m vessels, the majority of which are understood to be Anglo-Dutch vessels. - 53.
 UK owned and operated beam trawlers from ports in the south west of the UK such as Brixham, Penzance and Newlyn, may also fish occasionally in the study area.
-However, these vessels for the most part target grounds in the Celtic Sea, Western Approaches and English Channel rather than in areas relevant to the proposed East Anglia ONE North project. - 56.
+However, these vessels for the most part target grounds in the Celtic Sea, Western Approaches and English Channel rather than in areas relevant to the proposed East Anglia TWO project. - 54.
 In order to provide an indication of the distribution and level of fishing activity undertaken by over-15m UK registered beam trawlers, VMS data has been analysed and is presented in Figure A13.1.36 and Figure A13.1.37.
-As shown, fishing within the study area, including within the East Anglia ONE North offshore development area occurs at relatively low levels, with activity extending over wide areas of the Southern and Central North Sea and recording highest intensity in the English Channel and Western Approaches (Figure A13.1.36 and Figure A13.1.37).
-Activity in the latter areas, is understood to be primarily undertaken by vessels form the south coast, rather than by the Anglo-Dutch fleet.
+As shown, fishing within the study area, including within the Offshore development area occurs at relatively low levels, with activity extending over wide areas of the Southern and Central North Sea and recording highest intensity in the English Channel and Western Approaches (Figure A13.1.36 and Figure A13.1.37).
+Activity in the latter areas is understood to be primarily undertaken by vessels form the south coast, rather than by the Anglo-Dutch fleet.

-Figure A13.1.36 Average UK VMS values (2012 to 2016) for beam trawls (MMO, 2018)
+Figure A13.1.36 Average UK VMS values (2012 to 2016) for beam trawl (MMO, 2018)

-A13.1.37 Average UK VMS effort (2012 to 2016) for beam trawls (MMO, 2018)
+Figure A13.1.37 Average UK VMS effort (2012 to 2016) by beam trawl (MMO, 2018)